19hours/sg-statutes/Acts/Income Tax Act.md

 “qualifying debt securities” means —

-(a) Singapore Government securities issued during the period from 28th February 1998 to 31st December 2018;
+(a) Singapore Government securities issued during the period from 28th February 1998 to 31st December 2018 (both dates inclusive);

+[Act 37 of 2014 wef 27/11/2014]

-(b) bonds, notes, commercial papers and certificates of deposits which are arranged in accordance with regulations made for this purpose —
+(b) bonds, notes, commercial papers, certificates of deposits and AT1 instruments within the meaning of section 10O(2), which are arranged in accordance with regulations made for this purpose —

-(i) by any financial institution in Singapore and issued during the period from 28th February 1998 to 31st December 2013;
+(i) by any financial institution in Singapore and issued during the period from 28th February 1998 to 31st December 2013 (both dates inclusive);

+[Act 37 of 2014 wef 27/11/2014]

 (ii) by any approved bond intermediary and issued —

-(A) during the period from 27th February 1999 to 31st December 2018 under any prescribed programme the arrangement of which is completed on or before 31st December 2003; or
+(A) during the period from 27th February 1999 to 31st December 2018 (both dates inclusive) under any prescribed programme the arrangement of which is completed on or before 31st December 2003; or

+[Act 37 of 2014 wef 27/11/2014]

-(B) during the period from 27th February 1999 to 31st December 2003 in any other case;
+(B) during the period from 27th February 1999 to 31st December 2003 (both dates inclusive) in any other case;

+[Act 37 of 2014 wef 27/11/2014]

-(iii) by any financial sector incentive (bond market) company and issued during the period from 1st January 2004 to 31st December 2018; or
+(iii) by any financial sector incentive (bond market) company and issued during the period from 1st January 2004 to 31st December 2018 (both dates inclusive); or

+[Act 37 of 2014 wef 27/11/2014]

-(iv) by any financial sector incentive (standard tier) company or financial sector incentive (capital market) company and issued during the period from 1st January 2014 to 31st December 2018;
+(iv) by any financial sector incentive (standard tier) company or financial sector incentive (capital market) company and issued during the period from 1st January 2014 to 31st December 2018 (both dates inclusive);

+[Act 37 of 2014 wef 27/11/2014]

+[Act 37 of 2014 wef Y/A 2015 and sub Ys/A]

 (c) Islamic debt securities which are arranged in accordance with regulations made for this purpose —

-(i) by any financial institution in Singapore and issued during the period from 1st January 2005 to 31st December 2013;
+(i) by any financial institution in Singapore and issued during the period from 1st January 2005 to 31st December 2013 (both dates inclusive);

+[Act 37 of 2014 wef 27/11/2014]

-(ii) by any financial sector incentive (bond market) company and issued during the period from 1st January 2005 to 31st December 2018; or
+(ii) by any financial sector incentive (bond market) company and issued during the period from 1st January 2005 to 31st December 2018 (both dates inclusive); or

+[Act 37 of 2014 wef 27/11/2014]

-(iii) by any financial sector incentive (standard tier) company or financial sector incentive (capital market) company and issued during the period from 1st January 2014 to 31st December 2018,
+(iii) by any financial sector incentive (standard tier) company or financial sector incentive (capital market) company and issued during the period from 1st January 2014 to 31st December 2018 (both dates inclusive),

+[Act 37 of 2014 wef 27/11/2014]

 but, unless otherwise approved by the Minister or such person as he may appoint, excludes any debt securities issued on or after 10th May 1999 and any Islamic debt securities issued on or after 1st January 2005 which, during its primary launch —